 You need to earn a profit to grow and thrive.
 Your profit is the net income after deducting all expenses.
 Your consulting hourly rate should cover all of your monthly expenses while still saving as well.

 So, depending on the type of consultant you are, you must examine your spending, such as taxes, rent, internet, office equipment, service subscriptions, and so on.
+You can figure out your quarterly tax estimation using Keeper’s tool.
+Keep in mind that you don’t need to make quarterly tax payments unless you expect to be taxed more than $1,000 in a year.

 Then, make a list of all the expenses you spend as a consultant and include them in your calculating process.